Preetikpatil/CodeHaven/README.md

 </html>
 Iframe URL's used in comments are not imported, we need to add them manually.
 URLs with a maximum length of 2,000 characters,  exceed this limit are skipped from the import process.

-Data setup for source test site to work on cloud to cloud migration

-Worked on addons for honeywell
+Data setup for source test site to work on cloud to cloud migration Worked on addons for honeywell
 1. Baselines for Confluences
 2. Comala document management
 3. Scroll PDF EXporter
 4. Content Formatting macros for Confluence
 5. Reporting for confluence - used for reporting
-6. Zephyr scale reporting for confluence - need to do more

-Iframe URL's used in comments are not imported, we need to add them manually.
+6. Zephyr scale reporting for confluence - need to do more Iframe URL's used in comments are not imported, we need to add them manually.
 URLs with a maximum length of 2,000 characters,  exceed this limit are skipped from the import process.
 Monday
 CFM addon worked on Iframe macro- dc
 GitHub refered - Github pages
 Discussion of Offboarding req with pkc sir -
+Select all users, or only users related to the projects or spaces you want to move.